Bandokay: 2019-21: Drill Commandments

 Following the release of Frontstreet, Bandokay would appear on Kenny Allstar's Mad About Bars freestyle series in 2019 and release "Lightwork Freestyle" in 2020, both of which featured Double Lz.
 In 2020, he would release "OT Bopping" with Double Lz, which peaked at number 91 on the UK Singles Chart.

 In the beginning of 2020, Bandokay was named within the top 20 British MCs to watch in 2020 by Complex Networks.

-In March of 2020, Bandokay would appear alongside Double Lz on iLL BLU's "Magic" and on "War" by Mastermind, which would peak at number 46 and number 39 on the UK Singles Chart, respectively.
+In March 2020, Bandokay would appear alongside Double Lz on iLL BLU's "Magic" and on "War" by Mastermind, which would peak at number 46 and number 39 on the UK Singles Chart, respectively.
 In May, he would release "Patient", which would peak at number 92.

 In July, Bandokay would appear on Deno's "Circles", also featuring Double Lz; the song peaked at number 36.
 In October, Bandokay would release "BLM" with Double Lz and Abra Cadabra, which peaked at number 63.
 During a 2020 interview with Vice regarding "BLM", Double Lz and Bandokay teased that another mixtape was in the works, which included features from Loski, Abra Cadabra, and others.

 The mixtape, named Drill Commandments, was released by the two on 19 March 2021; it would peak at number 53 on the UK Albums Chart.